mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *Knowledge Is Limited.
-Imagination Encircles The World."Knowledge Is Love And Light And Vision.*
+> *If The Situation Is Not Right In The Long Term, Walk Away From It.*

 </div>
 <!-- quote-end -->